 - Whisk in the sugar and salt until dissolved.

-- Stir in the coconut milk, then mango puree until mixture is smooth.
+- Stir in the coconut milk or cream, then mango puree until mixture is smooth.

 - Pour into 4 ramekins or small bowls.
-Chill for a minimum of 2 hours before serving.
+Cover and chill for a minimum of 2 hours before serving.

 Recipe adapted from AboutFood.com